Gordon Stettler

 Godfrey Lonsdale 'Gordon' Stettler (1900–1951) was an Australian rugby league footballer who played in the 1910s and 1920s.

 Playing career

 Stettler played for the Western Suburbs club.
-Named Godfrey after his father, but known as 'Gordon' or 'Lon', Stettler played eight seasons for Wests between 1919 and 1926 and also captained the club during his career.
+Named Godfrey Lonsdale Stettler, after his father, but known as 'Gordon' or 'Lon', Stettler played eight seasons for Wests between 1919 and 1926 and also captained the club during his career.

 He was also a representative player for New South Wales, featuring in four matches for the Blues in 1925.

+In 1925 he played cricket for the Westmead CC 'A' team, winning the District Premiership.

 Death

 Stettler died on 4 June 1951, aged 51.